valdemarvictorleitecarvalho/RadixView/README.md

-# Radix-Visualizer
+# RadixView

-Welcome to the **Radix-Visualizer** repository!
+Welcome to the **RadixView** repository!
 This project offers an interactive and visually engaging representation of the Radix Sort algorithm.
 Powered by GSAP, it showcases dynamic animations that help users visualize the sorting process step by step, with smooth transitions for arrays and buckets.

 ## Purpose